justinvforvendetta/MidnightMiner/EasyGuide.md

 ## What This Software Does

 Midnight Miner automatically solves puzzles to earn NIGHT tokens.
-It runs on your computer and can use multiple wallets at the same time to earn more rewards.
+It runs on your computer using multiple workers that rotate through different wallets to earn more rewards.
+Each worker uses its own unique wallet, and new wallets are created automatically as needed.

 ## Step 1: Install Python